visciang/mbs/docs/DOCs.md

 ### Motivation
 - Soon or later most medium size organization reach the point where they have to standardize / normalize the CI/CD workflow across product, teams etc.
 - a way to work consistently in a non-silos base organization
-- an making the Dev (and Ops) life easier / deterministic
+- making the Dev (and Ops) life easier / deterministic
 - toolchains as part of the deps graph

 ### Use case